Buzzur Doc Entertainment

 The Buzz! quiz games for the PlayStation 2 came with sets of four big-red-button buzzers on a single USB plug, each with a light Buzzur can control.
 They're perfect for this and turn up cheaply secondhand.

-The DIY way: arcade buttons + USB encoder
+The DIY (cheaper?) way: arcade buttons + USB encoder

-A controllable-lights version driven by a Raspberry Pi is in the works.
+A controllable-lights version driven by a Raspberry Pi (buttons and LEDs wired straight to its pins) is in the works.

 Using it